r00ta/baaas-decision-fleet-shard/README.md

 ## Controlling the Changes that Trigger the CD Pipeline

+**NOTE: This is temporarily disabled pending our migration to GitHub**

 It is possible to control which resources trigger the full continuous delivery pipeline.
 It is not always desirable for the pipeline to run if only certain files have been changed e.g. the change only impacts `README.md`.